nellaschema/data-engineering/ftw/retail-transactions-dataset/01-file-organization-for-pipelines.md

     └── Volumes
 ```

 A Volume is a Unity Catalog object that belongs to a schema.

-## Organizing Raw Files

-Use a Volume to store source files such as CSVs.
-For multiple datasets, organize the files into separate folders:
+We can use this to store source files such as CSVs.
+For multiple datasets, we can organize the files into separate folders:

 ```text
 ftw_project